20 best travel accessories 2024

 There are quite a few noise-cancelling headphones on the market with a range of costs.
 Obviously, the more advanced noise-cancelling technology will come at a higher price, but there are some great budget options available.

-The Tribit headphones come in at around £30 at the time of writing.
+The DOQAUS headphones come in at around £30 at the time of writing.
 They do a pretty good job at cancelling out background noise and are among the best gadgets for students.

-However, the Sony WH-1000XM4 are among the best noise-cancelling headphones out there.
-We've seen them on sale for around £200 but have incredible capabilities and even come with different ambient modes.
+However, the Sony WH-1000XM4 is among the best pair of noise-cancelling headphones out there.
+We've seen them on sale for around £190 but they have incredible capabilities and even come with different ambient modes.

 Using noise-cancelling headphones has helped me with my flying anxiety: